FeatureProbe/client-sdk-mobile/README.md

 # FeatureProbe Client Side SDK for Mobile Apps

-Feature Probe is an open source feature management service.
+FeatureProbe is an open source feature management service.
 This SDK is used to control features in mobile programs.

 ## Basic Terms